MatteoTuveri/template_laravel_base/README.md

 #install composer
 composer install

-#copy and paste .env.exemple and rename .env
+#copy and paste .env.exemple and rename it in .env

 #install new key
 php artisan key:generate